KxSystems/docs/docs/wp/transaction-cost.md

 Market-impact testing not only enables traders and brokers to refine their execution strategies to ensure they get as good a price as possible, it is also an area where the business can develop algorithms that use backtested leading indicators to predict when a market-impact event is going to take place, which in turn provides trading opportunities.

-Kdb+ has been deployed in both sell-side and buy-side firms to serve as the data and analysis backbone of TCA environments.
-These systems capture, process and store increasing amounts of tick and transaction data in intra-day processes and historical partitions on disk.
-Kdb+ as a technology has several characteristics including a rich set of time-series primitives, which make data retrieval extremely fast and efficient.
+kdb+ has been deployed in both sell-side and buy-side firms to serve as the data and analysis backbone of TCA environments.
+These systems capture, process and store increasing amounts of tick and transaction data in intra-day processes and historical partitions on disk. kdb+ as a technology has several characteristics including a rich set of time-series primitives, which make data retrieval extremely fast and efficient.

 This white paper, focusing primarily on post-trade analysis, details a number of the most commonly-used queries and the q language functions that relate to them.
 Methods are described for performing analysis efficiently across many terabytes of data.
 This is followed by an overview of a database design and tips on data access with query performance in mind.
 Reference is made on how to apply the key points learned to common use cases.
 The paper concludes with a brief overview of some general optimization techniques.

 ## Post-trade analysis

-One of the most powerful use cases for kdb+ is transaction-cost analysis.
-Kdb+ makes it both simple and efficient to sift through tens of terabytes of data.
+One of the most powerful use cases for kdb+ is transaction-cost analysis. kdb+ makes it both simple and efficient to sift through tens of terabytes of data.
 For this discussion, I am going to categorize queries into one of the following two types:

 -   point-in-time
 -   interval